mike-mh/team9cs319/README.md

 ## Run the DCH server

-To run DCH, navigate to the team9cs319/dch/dch.js and run:
+To run DCH, navigate to the team9cs319/dch/ directory and run:

 nodejs --harmony dch.js